unbit/uwsgi-rust/README.md

 uWSGI and Rust integration plugin

-This plugin is an experiemntal effort to support Rust runtime into uWSGI.
+This plugin is an experimental effort to support Rust runtime into uWSGI.

 Consider it a proof of concept.